 - Proper bone setting and fixation techniques intended to allow for proper healing and a return to pre-injury mobility post healing.

 Long-term efforts to restore health and wellness to injured military personnel

 Some injuries sustained while on deployment require more complex, longer-term treatment.
 Science Care donors also contribute to efforts intended to restore mobility, health, and wellness to injured Military Personnel.
 Some of these efforts include:

 - The development of new, more minimally invasive approaches to direct nerve stimulation associated with cranial and facial nerves.

 - Advanced methods aimed at repairing complex injuries to joint cartilage, which, over time can lead to chronic pain and decreased mobility.

 - Development of neurostimulators intended to reduce chronic pain throughout the body

 - Development of patient specific prosthetic joint implants to return a patient to pre-injury mobility/activities.

-As we remember those who risked and sacrificed all in service to their country this Memorial Day, Science Care wishes to express humbly and respectfully our thanks to those donors who have contributed to efforts intended to protect and help heal those who continue to serve and protect us all.
+As we remember those who risked and sacrificed all in service to their country, Science Care wishes to express humbly and respectfully our thanks to those donors who have contributed to efforts intended to protect and help heal those who continue to serve and protect us all.